NCarter3/project-notebook/November 30.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+11/24 2.5 hours.
+Connecting the scala component to the python part.
+This took way to long.

 ## Post-critique summary

 ## Post-critique reflection